NYC Asian woman's suspected attacker was paroled after murdering his mother, sources say

 CLICK HERE TO GET THE FOX NEWS APP

-Department of Corrections records show Elliot served prison time at the Fishkill Correctional Facility in Dutchess County, N.Y., until he was released on lifetime parole on Nov.
+Department of Corrections records show that Elliot served just over 16 years at the Fishkill Correctional Facility in Dutchess County, N.Y., until he was released on lifetime parole on Nov.
 4, 2019.
 His most recent parole hearing was in March of last year.

 His most recent address was listed as being just three-tenths of a mile from the crime scene, at a hotel on West 40th Street that also provides housing for the homeless, according to the Post.